Suspect in German politician's murder confesses | DW | 26.06.2019

 Read more: Far-right AfD 'complicit' in German pro-migrant politician's killing

-Hundreds of people gathered in the town of Wolfhagen on Saturday for a vigil honoring Lübcke's life.
+Hundreds of people gathered in Lübcke's home town of Wolfhagen on Saturday for a vigil honoring his life.
 Around 2,000 people also joined a protest against right-wing violence in Kassel and other German cities over the weekend.

 Editor's note: Our initial version of this story incorrectly stated that the suspect confessed as his trial began.
 The trial is yet to start.
 He has handed a confession to investigators.